Dragon Warrior Monsters 2

 Dragon Warrior Monsters 2 has water monsters.
 Why didn't Dragon Warrior Monsters have water monsters?
 Also, name character length is increased from 4 to a whopping 5!

-To properly utilize the menu, the code must be turned on to choose options (cycling through with right and left dpad and selecting with A), and turned back off before returning to the game.
+To properly utilize the menu, the code must be turned on to choose options (cycling through with Right and Left on the D-Pad and selecting with A), and turned back off before returning to the game.
 Sometimes the menu won't become properly visible after activation unless A or B is pressed a few times.
 A few options seem to have had their functionality removed, either fully or partially.
 Many options also glitch the menu and/or map graphics upon exiting the menu, which may or may not clear up when moving between areas or starting battles.

 Functionality of some of the menus differ somewhat between the Japanese and English versions.